Skip advert

 Advertisement

-The latest Peugeot 208 is only offered as a five-door hatchback with no three-door versions available.
-Space inside is no better than adequate, and those six feet or over will feel a little snug in the back.
+The latest Peugeot 208 is offered exclusively as a five-door hatchback; no three-door versions are available, as you’ll find with the MINI Cooper.
+Space inside the 208 is adequate, and those six feet or over will feel a little snug in the back.

 Advertisement - Article continues below

-Then there’s Peugeot's i-Cockpit set-up, which features the dials set high on the dashboard, and a small steering wheel you need to look over to see those dials.
-The wheel must be set low; otherwise, the rim obscures important driving information, such as speed.
+Then there’s the Peugeot i-Cockpit driving position, which features the dials set high on the dashboard, and a small steering wheel you need to look over to see those dials.
+The wheel must be set low; otherwise, the rim obscures important driving information, such as the speed you’re going.
 If you're tall, that can place the wheel virtually in your lap, making for an awkward driving position.
 Some people won't have a problem, but others might, so it's well worth trying before you buy.

 As we’ve said, Peugeot only offers the 208 as a five-door model – it’s 4,055mm long, 1,745mm wide and 1,430mm tall.
-These are reasonably compact dimensions, but they come at a cost.
-The Peugeot 208’s closest rival is arguably the Renault Clio, and it incorporates a longer wheelbase, which provides more interior space for the driver and (in particular) rear passengers.
+These are reasonably compact dimensions, and they come at a cost.
+The Peugeot 208’s closest rival, the Renault Clio, incorporates a longer wheelbase that provides more interior space for the driver and (in particular) rear passengers.

-Boot space in petrol and mild-hybrid versions of the 208 is a respectable at 352 litres, which is one litre more than a VW Polo, and just under 30 litres shy of the 380 litres provided in the more generous Skoda Fabia.
+Boot space in petrol and mild-hybrid versions of the 208 is respectable at 352 litres, which is one litre more than a VW Polo, and just under 30 litres shy of the 380 litres provided in the more generous Skoda Fabia.
 Like the Fabia, the 208 has a significant load lip to heave hefty items over to load up the boot.
-Unlike the Fabia, you can’t add a variable height boot floor.
+Unlike the Fabia, you can’t add a variable height boot floor to the 208.

 The electric E-208 loses a little space, dropping to 309 litres.
 Again, because there isn’t an adjustable height floor, you won’t be able to hide the charging cables, so they must live in a bag, taking up valuable boot space when not in use.
 If you need to carry longer items, folding the rear seats down expands the 208's luggage capacity up to 1,163 litres.
 That’s not bad, but if you need greater hauling capabilities, consider the Honda Jazz, which offers 1,205 litres of capacity and seats that fold flat into the floor.